VRConservation/ywabook/_sources/4_lessons.md

 5. Support for local contractors to consistently connect to and capture these jobs
 6. Systems for tracking and sharing these impacts

-These steps and others could be incorporated into the Fire Safe Council Regional Forest and Fire Capacity Plan, which could be developed with collaborators such as the RCD and YWA {cite}`kelly`.
+These steps and others could be incorporated into the Fire Safe Council Regional Forest and Fire Capacity Plan, which could be developed with collaborators such as the RCD and YWA.

 Additional long- and short-term approaches, roles, and next steps are outlined in the following bullets: